MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 >[!IMPORTANT]
 >For security reasons, we strongly recommend that TLS/SSL be enabled in **all production environments.**  Since we cannot ship TLS/SSL certificates for you, TLS/SSL protocols are disabled by default.

-Transport Layer Security (TLS) is a successor protocol to SSL.
-It is used to provide network security and privacy.
-In addition to providing encryption services, TLS uses trusted certificates to perform client and server authentication, and it uses message authentication codes to ensure data integrity.

-This documentation assumes that you have a basic understanding of TLS and that you know how to obtain and use trusted certificates.

 Both **Transport Layer Security** (TLS) protocol version 1.2 and its predecessor **Secure Sockets Layer (SSL)** are commonly-used cryptographic protocols for managing the security of message transmissions on the Internet.

 DeployR allows for HTTPS within a connection encrypted by TLS and/or SSL.
 To setup DeployR for HTTPS, you will definitely need the following things apart from some general network configurations around opening ports, updating firewall rules, and so on:

 1. Three to four certificate
+    1. Secure client to

 2. SSL Port